wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/verifying-smartdashboard-is-working.rst

 Look at the second row in the table, the value ``SmartDashboard/Counter`` is the variable written to the SmartDashboard via NetworkTables.
 As the program runs you should see the value increasing (``41.0`` in this case).
 If you don't see this variable in the OutlineViewer, look for something wrong with the robot program or the network configuration.

 .. image:: images/verifying-smartdashboard-is-working/outlineviewer.png
+  :alt: Using OutlineViewer to view the NetworkTables data used by the program.